apache/apisix-ingress-controller/docs/en/latest/monitoring.md

 To collect metrics and visualize them, we need to install Prometheus and Grafana first.

 The APISIX helm chart we will deploy later also contains a `ServiceMonitor` resource, so we should ensure the cluster has its CRD installed.
-Installing Prometheus will apply the required CRD.
+Installing Prometheus Operator will apply the required CRD.

 Run the following command to install Prometheus and Grafana: